We support young people aged between 5 and 18 who are helping to look after someone at home.

 Our youth clubs are just for young carers.
-We have three separate groups which are split by age so that young carers can be with others the same age .
+We have three separate groups which are split by age so that you can be with others the same age .
 We play games, make things, bake things, sit around, have snacks and just have some fun.

-We have lots of trips and events for young carers to join in with.
+We have lots of trips and events for you to join in with.
 They are usually in the school holidays but can sometimes be on evenings or weekends.
-The trips are a chance for young carers to have a break from caring, meet some other new young carers and to try out new things and places.
+The trips are a chance for you to have a break from caring, meet some other young carers and to try out new things and places.

 Please contact us for information about young carer events.